 Your heat pump can still warm your home by delivering comparably cooler air.
-In fact, the gradual warm-up leads to fewer temperature fluctuations for better indoor comfort.
+The gradual warm-up leads to fewer temperature fluctuations for better indoor comfort.
 Simply expect longer operating cycles from your heat pump.
 As long as it maintains your thermostat setting, there’s no cause for concern.

 A minor, easy-to-repair problem could be causing your heat pump to blow cold air.
 On the other hand, a more serious underlying issue could be to blame.
 Here are the most common reasons why heat pumps blow cold air and how to fix them:

 - Dirty air filter: The HVAC filter traps airborne particles that could settle on and damage your heat pump.
 Change the filter regularly to prevent it from becoming clogged, which can impede heating and cooling performance.

 - Improper thermostat settings: Double-check that the thermostat is in “heating” mode.
 Then, set the fan to “auto,” not “on.”
 Keeping the fan on means it will continue to blow even when the compressor has shut off, leading to cold air blowing from your vents.